lejeanbaptiste/lejeanbaptiste/packages/validator/README.md

 LEAF-Writer Validator is a web worker able to validate XML documents stored in DOM trees according to a Relax NG schema.
 It is a fully typed wrapper around [Salve (Schema-Aware Library for Validation and Edition)](https://github.com/mangalam-research/salve) and [salve-dom](https://github.com/mangalam-research/salve-dom), which are de facto the library that validates XML documents.
 Please refer to their respective documentation for information about how these two libraries work.

-Given an XML document and its Relax NG schema, LEAF-Writer Validator can perform validation, retrieve information about errors (including documentation, if available), get information about elements defined in the schema (tags, attributes values), list possible attributes and children elements for a tag, and speculative validate insertion of tags in a specific context (before, after, inside, or around a tag) to assist the user in editing the document.
+Given an XML document and its Relax NG schema, LEAF-Writer Validator can perform validation, retrieve information about errors (including documentation, if available), get information about elements defined in the schema (tags, attributes values), list possible attributes and children elements for a tag, and speculatively validated insertion of tags in a specific context (before, after, inside, or around a tag) to assist the user in editing the document.

 As a web worker, LEAF-Writer Validator is fast and non-blocking.
 Validation will occur in parallel to the browser’s main thread.
 However, depending on the schema's complexity and the document's length, the validation processes (including all the features listed above) might take some time to respond.
 When simply validating the document, the web worker emits events as it goes through the document.
 These events can be used to keep the UI updated.
-Other features, such as speculative validates insertion of a tag in a specific context, are asynchronous, and they will only return at the end of the process.
+Other features, such as speculatively validated insertion of a tag in a specific context, are asynchronous, and they will only return at the end of the process.

 - [Install](#install)
 - [Load as a web worker](#load-as-a-web-worker)